 Basics Tags Review + create

-A DNS zone is used to host the DNS records for a particular domain.
-For example, the domain 'contoso.com' may contain a number of DNS records such as 'mail.contoso.com' (for a mail server) and 'www.contoso.com' (for a web site).
-Azure DNS allows you to host your DNS zone and manage your DNS records, and provides name servers that will respond to DNS queries from end users with the DNS records that you create.
+number of DNS records such as 'mail.conto s for a particular domain.
+For example, the domain 'contoso.com' may contain a so.com' (for a mail server) and 'www.contoso.com' (for a web site).
+Azure DNS age your DNS records, and provides name servers that will respond to DNS queries ou create.
 Learn more.

 Project details

-Subscription Resource group Microsoft Azure Sponsorship ~
+Subscription Microsoft Azure Sponsorship 🗸 🗸

-Packt-Networking-Portal ~
+Resource group Packt-Networking-Portal

-Create new

 Instance details

 This zone is a child of an existing zone already hosted in Azure DNS 1

-Name toroman.cloud ~
+Name toroman.cloud 🗸

-Resource g roup loca ation (i) West Europe ~
+Resource group location () West Europe